Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Exploration

 \section{Evaluating Design Exploration}

 ~ Design exploration can be an important consideration in many fields, such as product design, architecture, and engineering, where new and innovative solutions are often sought after.
 A model that successfully explores the design space will typically generate diverse sets of novel designs.
+Diversity often goes hand-in-hand with the generalizability of a model and diversity-aware DGMs have even been shown to avoid common generalizability pitfalls such as mode collapse~\cite{chen2021mopadgan, chen2021padgan}.
 Design novelty refers to the degree to which a design is new or unique compared to existing designs.
 Achieving novelty is particularly difficult for data-driven generative models since it is somewhat contrary to its default objective of learning and mimicking a dataset.
 In design methodology literature, novelty is typically considered a point metric, whereas diversity (or variety) is typically considered a set metric.
 In this section, we discuss several metrics with which to quantify the novelty of generated samples and the overall diversity of generated sample sets.